LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

    the goal?
 If yes, how to proceed to run for example a log forwarding process?__

    We need a central tool that will bypass our problem of one process per container.
-In this lab, we will use s6.
+   Right now, only one process can run so we cannot log the nodes.
+   It's a problem because if we want to maintain correctly our application, we need to keep a trace somewhere and, if possible, we want to do it automatically.

 6. <a name="M6"></a>**[M6]** __In our current solution, although the
    load balancer configuration is changing dynamically, it doesn't